Can crystal red shrimp live with cherry shrimp?

 A: Yes, both crystal red shrimp and cherry shrimp are suitable for nano or small aquariums, with a minimum tank size of 5 gallons (19 liters) recommended to provide adequate space and stable water conditions.

-Q: How many shrimp can I keep per gallonOpens in a new tab. of water in my tank?
+Q: How many shrimp can I keep per gallon of water in my tank?

 A: A general rule of thumb is to keep 3-5 shrimp per gallon of water, but this can vary depending on the tank’s specific conditions, filtration, and the presence of other aquatic species.